 Still Living in the Aftermath

-As I write this in March 2026, I do not feel that October 7 is behind us.
+As I write this in spring 2026, I do not feel that the events of October 7, 2023, are behind us.
 Its consequences are still unfolding.
 The region remains unstable.
-The arguments are still with us.
-The grief is still with us, too.
+The arguments continue.
+The grief remains.
 And the old confidence is gone.

 But something else remains, too: solidarity, courage, and the refusal to surrender our humanity.